jlwalkerlg/blog/content/posts/Software Development/DDD.md

 Accidental complexity is the technical complexity that we as developers add on top of the intrinsic complexity in our software implementation.

-DDD is an attempt at reducing accidental complexity within intrinsically complex domains by more closely aligning the software with the business model, concepts, and language.
-It is a software design philosophy the emphasises understanding the business domain itself before distilling those concepts into a concise model, and then encoding that model into software using OOP.
+DDD is suitable for projects with high business complexity (as opposed to only technical complexity); it is an attempt at reducing accidental complexity within intrinsically complex domains by more closely aligning the software with the business model, concepts, and language.
+It is a software design philosophy that emphasises understanding the business domain itself before distilling those concepts into a concise model, and then encoding that model into software using OOP.

 As such, the key to the success of DDD is to properly and deeply understand the business domain first, and then to accurately model its concepts within the software.
 This requires close collaboration between developers and domain experts.